grosser/parallel/README.markdown

 TODO
 ====
+ - find out how many CPUs the user has
  - sync the output, so that results do not appear all at once
  - grab the 'xxx examples ..' line and display them at the bottom
  - find a less hacky approach (without manual creation so many envs)